-Welcome to all our new and returning families.
+Welcome to the 2024-2025 school year.
+It is our pleasure to welcome all of our new and returning families.
 I hope you all had a safe, healthy and enjoyable summer.
-Our school team has been working hard to prepare to welcome your children back to school.

-We have a dedicated staff with a strong commitment to student learning, achievement and well-being.
-We are committed to supporting our students' transition back to school and to providing a learning environment where everyone feels safe, valued, welcome and respected.
+The professional and dedicated team of staff at our school have a strong commitment to supporting your child's learning, achievement and well-being.
+We have been working hard to prepare to welcome your child to school, and to create a learning environment where they feel safe, welcome, valued and respected.
 There are some important things we want to share at the start of the school year:

 - This start-up package includes important information about our school, and I encourage you to review it. - The Guide to the School Year has been moved online.
 We encourage families to review this webpage as it includes important information you may need to access throughout the school year.
 You can use the translation feature on the website to translate this content.
 It is available at https://www2.yrdsb.ca/school-year-guide. - Each year we ask families to complete important start-up forms.
 You will receive an email in the coming weeks with a link to the online forms.
 Please review and complete the forms.
-If you prefer to receive and complete a paper copy, please let us know.
+If you prefer to receive and complete a paper copy, please contact the main office.

-We value the relationship and partnership we have with families, and look forward to speaking and working with you in the months ahead.
+We value the relationship and partnership we have with families, and look forward to speaking and working with you throughout the school year.
 Please do not hesitate to contact the school if you have any questions.
 We welcome the opportunity to connect with you.